hylom/grrreader/README.md

+Rrreader
+========================================

 Rrreader - gxxgle Reader like Rss READER
-========================================
+(a.k.a.
+Gxxgle Reader Clone)

 What is "rrreader"?